neulab/explainaboard_web/README.md

        - Official documents of connexion says `3.6` but tested on `3.9.7` seems to work fine.
     2. `pip install -r backend/src/gen/requirements.txt`
     3. Create `backend/src/impl/.env` to store all environment variables.
 An example has been provided in `.env.example`.
 Contact the dev team to get the credentials for dev and prod environments.
+    4. Set up a GCP account and authenticate locally:
+       - Contact the dev team to setup a GCP account with access to the dev bucket of Cloud Storage.
+       - Install gcloud and then run `gcloud auth login` to login to the user account locally. (for more information, see this [guide](https://cloud.google.com/sdk/docs/authorizing#run_gcloud_auth_login))
 6. Install pre-commit hooks
    - Run `npm run prepare` to install the pre-commit hook via husky.
 The hook auto-checks both frontend and backend code before commits.
 Please do not skip it.
 7. Launch explainaboard